censusapi

 API key setup

-key, which will be sent to your provided email address.
-You’ll need that
+You can sign up online to receive a key, which will be sent to your provided email address.

 To save your API key, within R, run: